 At the same time, the American garment industry was experiencing long-term decline as sewing jobs began moving overseas.
 1 The ILGWU membership fell from its peak of 451,000 in 1968 to 360,000 by the mid-1970’s.
 Only 170,000 members remained by 1987.
 8

-In 1989, nearly 10,000 ILGWU workers vacationed at the Bushkill Resort.
+Nearly 10,000 ILGWU workers vacationed at the Bushkill Resort in 1989.
 8 For $325, about half the going rate in the Poconos, an ILGWU member could spend a week on the mountaintop resort.
-The rate included accommodations, three meals a day, entertainment and activities.
+The price included accommodations, three meals a day, entertainment and activities.